{{ scase.products[0].product.details.product }} for {{scase.products[0].product.options.recipient_name}}

 Light, elegant and endlessly food-friendly, Pinot Noir is a favourite among wine lovers—and with good reason.
 Made from delicate Pinot Noir grapes, this red wine is known for its soft tannins, bright acidity and flavours of cherry, raspberry and subtle earthiness.
 It’s one of the most expressive and sought-after red wines, particularly when grown in cooler climates like Tasmania, the Yarra Valley, or Burgundy.

 At Get Wines Direct, we’ve handpicked a range of Pinot Noir wines—from approachable drops to expensive wines worth savouring.
-Whether you're just starting your journey or topping up the cellar, there’s a perfect bottle of Pinot Noir waiting for you.
+Whether you're just starting your journey or topping up the cellar, there’s a perfect bottle of Pinot Noir waiting for you here.

 Versatile, expressive and found just about everywhere, Chardonnay wine is one of the most widely loved styles in the world—and for good reason.
 Whether it’s crisp and citrusy or rich and creamy, Chardonnay offers something for every palate.